-The year-on-year rate of increase in services producer prices (excluding international transportation; year-on-year basis, same hereafter), on a basis excluding the direct effects of the consumption tax hike, has been moving in the range of 0.5-1.0 percent (Chart 27).
-Looking in detail at recent services producer price movements, the year-on-year rate of change in prices related to "selling, general and administrative expenses" has been rising slightly as a whole, since (i) advertising services have been on a positive trend, albeit with fluctuations, (ii) temporary employment agency services have continued to be positive on the back of tightening supply and demand conditions in the labor market, and (iii) hotel services have registered a relatively large increase in light of firm demand from business and sightseeing.
+The year-on-year rate of increase in services producer prices (excluding international transportation; year-on-year basis, same hereafter), on a basis excluding the direct effects of the consumption tax hike, has been moving in the range of 0.5-1.0 percent (Chart 29).
+Looking in detail at recent services producer price movements, the year-on-year rate of change in prices related to "selling, general and administrative expenses" has been rising slightly as a whole, since (i) temporary employment agency services have continued to be positive on the back of tightening supply and demand conditions in the labor market and (ii) hotel services have registered a relatively large increase in light of firm demand from business and sightseeing, although advertising services have recently been somewhat weak in response to the previous year's increase.
 The rate of increase in prices related to "fixed investment" has tended to expand, mainly in civil engineering and architectural services.
-The rate of change in prices related to "domestic transportation" has been somewhat elevated, mainly in overland freight transportation and in warehousing and other transportation services. "others" have continued to register somewhat high growth since August last year, together with the price increase in domestic air passenger transportation, as finance and insurance (mainly motor vehicle insurance) has continued to show relatively strong movements.
-Meanwhile, the rate of change in prices of "real estate services" including office space rental-which had been slightly positive since July-has more or less leveled off recently on a year-on-year basis, partly in response to the previous year's price increase.
+The rate of change in prices related to "domestic transportation" has been somewhat elevated, mainly in overland freight transportation and in warehousing and other transportation services.

-7 Figures are adjusted to exclude large seasonal fluctuations in electric power charges to observe the underlying changes in producer prices.
+6 Figures are adjusted to exclude large seasonal fluctuations in electric power charges to observe the underlying changes in producer prices.
 Industrial and commercial electric power charges are set relatively high during July-September, when electric power consumption increases substantially.